 Supervisor: Professor Goran Mashanovich (ORC)

-Co-supervisor: Dr Milos Nedeljkovic (ORC), Professor Andrea Russell (Chemistry)
+Co-supervisors: Dr Milos Nedeljkovic (ORC), Professor Jon Heffernan (Sheffield)

-A number of molecules show strong absorption bands in the mid-infrared wavelength region (3μm<λ<15μm).
-As silicon and germanium are transparent in the mid-IR, they are main candidates for compact photonic circuits and systems for bio/chemical sensing.
-In this project material platforms will be first developed, functionalization of the surface performed and finally different sensing experiments performed, particularly targeting applications in healthcare (e.g. absorption and Raman spectroscopy).
-In this multidisciplinary project, the student will work with researchers from photonics, chemistry and electronics and computer science.
-The state of the art facilities at the Southampton Nanofabrication Centre, Chemistry department and Optoelectronics Research Centre will be available for the design, fabrication and characterisation of mid-infrared sensors.
+A number of molecules show strong absorption bands in the mid-infrared wavelength region (2μm<λ<15μm).
+As silicon and germanium are transparent in the mid-IR, they are main candidates for compact photonic circuits and systems for bio/chemical and medical sensing.
+In this project photonic circuits will be designed and fabricated, microfluidic channels integrated with photonic chips and finally different sensing experiments performed, particularly targeting applications in healthcare (e.g. cancer, Alzheimer, poisoning, antimicrobial resistance).
+In this multidisciplinary project, the student will work with researchers from photonics, chemistry, medicine and electronics.
+The state of the art facilities at the Southampton Nanofabrication Centre, Medical Faculty and Optoelectronics Research Centre will be available for the design, fabrication and characterisation of mid-infrared medical sensors.

 To fully utilize the potential of the mid-IR wavelength range (2-15 μm), for communications and sensing applications, efficient phase shifters and optical modulators need to be developed.
 The project will comprise of the design of silicon and germanium based phase shifters and optical modulators, using all Si/Ge approaches as well as hybrid solutions (incorporation of different materials with Si/Ge to improve the phase shifter/modulator efficiency.
 These devices will be fabricated, characterised at a range of different wavelengths, and eventually integrated in transmitters/transceivers/sensors in the state-of-the-art Zepler Institute facilities.
 There will be an intensive collaboration with several colleagues from the Optoelectronics Research Centre (ORC) and Chemistry where materials such as BTO and PZT will be grown on Si/Ge, as well as from industry.